AlmartDev/Demo-package/README.md

 #### Insider engine 0.5 doesnt have this feature yet.
 It'll be able on Insider engine version 0.6 or newer.

-Insider engine demo package is a sample package to import into your projects and use tools that are not installed by default on your insider engine version.
-To import a package please take a look at all this stuff down here!
+Insider engine demo package is a sample package that you can import into your projects and use tools that are not installed in insider engine.
+To import a package look at all this stuff down here!
 You will need to have installed [git](https://git-scm.com/downloads) to import them.

 # Import guide
 Open your project in the sandbox editor and, on the menu bar, go to ```file``` > ```import package```, write the https or ssh to the package, like this github repository